-USP Flying Lab
+USP Geospatial Lab

 Providing you with all your Geo-spatial solutions.
 From aerial and field survey to image interpretation and spatial analysis.

 We have a wide range of equipment including drones and survey gear with a team of trained professionals ready to tackle all your Spatial needs.